tinymce/beehive-flow/README.md

 Timestamp format is `yyyyMMddHHmmssSSS` in UTC.
 The short git sha format is used.

-Note: this is the only command that operates on the checkout in the current working directory.
+Note: this command operates on the checkout in the current working directory.

 ### publish